 CAI presents our Fall, 2020 Managers Symposium.
 Due to the virtual nature of the event, the symposium will be presented in a unique format over the course of two separate days.
-Managers can earn up to 5 continuing education credits for attending this program.
-Three credits will be earned for attending live sessions over the course of the two day event, and can earn an additional one credit for each breakout session you view in the on-demand format.
+Managers will earn three (3) credits for attending live sessions over the course of the two day event, and you can earn an additional 1.5 credits for attending both breakout sessions in the on-demand format.

 To foster a climate of mutual respect and help community residents to explore areas of common ground despite their differences, CAI is encouraging all community associations to adopt a newly developed Civility Pledge to support the people who live and work in the millions of homeowners associations, condominiums, and housing cooperatives worldwide.
 A representative from CAI’s Government & Professional Affairs Department will discuss the importance of civility and how CAI’s newly developed Civility Pledge will serve as a model for community associations to foster a climate of open discussion, mutual respect, and tolerance between residents, guests, board and committee members, community association managers, staff members, business partners, and contractors.

 Presenter: Dawn Bauman, Senior Vice President, Government & Public Affairs, Community Associations Institute

 Why do we need a clear differentiation between the two?
 Certain times require our focus to shift from work to our everyday lives and vice versa.
 Let’s work towards a work life BLEND.
 It’s not about weathering the storm.
 It’s about learning to dance in the rain.

 As a result of COVID-19 related stay-at-home-orders and public gathering restrictions, associations have been forced to operate by written and electronic means.
 Boards have sought to take advantage of electronic voting technologies.
 This seminar will explore and analyze the authority of associations to conduct electronic voting, as well as the amendments or resolutions necessary to prevent procedural challenges.